 As mentioned, CPPs allow us to segment audiences based on their interest (or the ads we show them).

 Aligning the content of the ads to what the users will see in the Store can dramatically impact the cost per install and increase the conversion rate for metrics after the installation.
-Facilitating the conversion in the upper funnel has a benefit for down-the-funnel metrics as well.
-Let’s not forget that.
+It’s important not to forget that facilitating the conversion in the upper funnel has a benefit for down-the-funnel metrics as well.

 Conclusion: CPPs Are Our Secret Weapon for Improving Conversion Rate